guardian/media-atom-maker/README.md

 0. Test everything is working [here](https://media-atom-maker.local.dev-gutools.co.uk/atoms)

-## Publishing to CODE kinesis stream
+## Publishing to CAPI CODE from dev
-0. If you want to publish to the CODE kinesis streams, you will need credentials for `composer` profile.
+0. You will need `composer` credentials.
-0. If you are still unable to publish atoms, make sure that the `readFromComposer` property is set to true in `/etc/gu/media-atom-maker.private.conf` the kinesis stream names are the code stream names.
-You can find these streams in the S3 `atom-maker-conf` bucket `composer` aws account.
+0. Modify the kinesis stream names in `/etc/gu/media-atom-maker.private.conf` to point to CAPI CODE.
+0. Modify `AwsCredentials.scala` to set the `crossAccount` field to `composer` profile credentials.

 ## Testing